|Yellow Crookneck Squash, Cucurbita pepo Plant. - Photo Taken August 3, 2011.|

 Common diseases include bacterial wilt, downy mildew, powdery mildew, and viruses.
 In the case of bacterial wilt, leaves begin to die.
 Cut the wilted stem and touch the tip of your knife to the sap.
 If it is milky and sticky, your plant is infected.
 Destroy infected plants immediately.
 Bacterial wilt, mildews and most viruses can be controlled or prevented with good cultural practices.
 Inspect plants often and control insect pests that can spread disease.
 Keep the garden clean and free of weeds and debris.
 Mildews can be reduced or prevented with proper watering and good air circulation.

-Type: Fruit, the swollen ovary of the female zucchini flower, a modified berry, called a pepo; but considered a vegetable, by most cooks.
+Type: Fruit, the swollen ovary of the female Squash flower, a modified berry, called a pepo; but considered a vegetable, by most cooks.

 Images And Text Copyright Eve & George DeLange.